Mathef/ImageSequence2Video/README.md

 5. Select the sequences you want to convert

+6. Adjust framerate and loop count settings as needed

-6. Click "Convert Selected Sequences" to start the conversion process
+7. Click "Convert Selected Sequences" to start the conversion process

 ## Features